We are a local community run charity, here to improve the health and wellbeing of all local people. You can get involved by:

 We are currently recruiting for our board game cafe and our wellbeing sessions for children.
 And we hope in the next few months to start some new sessions for disabled people.

 If you are interested in volunteering, you can fill in our Volunteer Application Form.
-Or if you want to find out more, chat to any of our volunteers when you’re at the centre, or email Fran with your questions.
+Or if you want to find out more, chat to any of our volunteers when you’re at the centre, or email Sarah with your questions.

 Become a Trustee

 Do you want to help us plan the way forward, so we can do the best for our community?
 The trustees are local people who have big ideas and make the decisions about how everything at the centre happens.